 Young Jewish children will be raised primarily by their parents and in their synagogues and JCCs with a view toward inculcating in them a basic knowledge or Judaism and the tools to develop self-esteem and self-reliance.
 Parents will use existing programs such as the PJ Library to assist their children in the early stages of development.

-As the boys reach age 11, they will become eligible to join Boy Scout troops, again operated by chartered organizations.
+As the children reach age 11, they will become eligible to join Scouts B.S.A. troops, again operated by chartered organizations.
 There they will be able to expand their horizons and develop the life skills they need to succeed in the future.
-As they participate in the graduated religious emblem program of the National Jewish Committee on Scouting, they will become full-fledged members of the Jewish community and will be able to associate with Jewish boys in Scouting around the country and throughout the world.
+As they participate in the graduated religious emblem program of the National Jewish Committee on Scouting, they will become full-fledged members of the Jewish community and will be able to associate with Jewish children in Scouting around the country and throughout the world.
 Again, parallel programs for girls can provide them with these opportunities as well.

 As young Jewish teens reach the eligible age for Venturing, both boys and girls can join Venturing units, again operated by chartered organizations, which will further develop their skills and Jewish relationships.
 Scouting can act as a youth program for many different chartered organizations.